Is your paint process one of the most scrutinized steps in your entire assembly process?

 If die-cut masking tape components on a roll don’t make sense for your assembly process, perhaps stacks of individual pieces are a better fit.
 In these instances, the liner backing that protects the adhesive is split into liners so that production staff can peel half the liner, place the masking tape part, and remove the other piece of the liner as the tape covers the entire surface area.

 Slit Rolls Provide Exact Widths You Need

 Fine line masking, trim, and other detailed applications present unique challenges.
 Instead of trying to make the best of a bad situation by using a standard width of masking tape, use masking tapes converted into custom width slit rolls.

-Having masking tape in the widths you need is critical to saving money on materials and boosting production of your process.
+Having masking tape in the widths you need is critical to saving money on materials and boosting the production of your process.

 It’s not always about having the right tape, it’s about properly using that tape.
 For instance, some manufacturers use the right car paint tape — 3M automotive masking tape — but they implement back-tape techniques or multi-step/multi-tape processes.
-The problem is each of these techniques can be time consuming, costly, and inconsistent.
+The problem is each of these techniques can be time-consuming, costly, and inconsistent.

 In one real-life example, Strouse showed Letterkenny Army Depot how to properly use 3M automotive paint masking techniques, and they more than doubled their production process.
 Imagine the positive impact on that bottom line!

 As a 3M Preferred Converter and 3M Master Masking Converter, Strouse’s experience and leadership in the industry has helped automotive, military, industrial, electronics, and medical manufacturers to improve their production and assembly processes.